-Vanderbilt Law School has a solid place among the top 25 law schools in the country.
-While Vanderbilt typically ranks just outside the much vaunted “Top Fourteen” as ranked by the US NEWS and World Report, it enjoys a national reputation and job placement comparable to other legal giants such as Georgetown, Northwestern, and UT-Austin.
+Vanderbilt Law School has a stable place among the top 25 law schools in the country.
+While Vanderbilt typically ranks just outside the much-vaunted “Top Fourteen” as ranked by the US News and World Report, it enjoys a national reputation and job placement comparable to other legal giants such as Georgetown, Northwestern, and UT-Austin.

 Vanderbilt Law GPA numbers

-75th percentile GPA: 3.85
+- 75th percentile GPA: 3.92

-- Median GPA: 3.74
+- Median GPA: 3.82

-25th percentile GPA: 3.45
+- 25th percentile GPA: 3.65

 Vanderbilt Law LSAT numbers:

-75th percentile LSAT: 169
+- 75th percentile LSAT: 168

-Median LSAT: 167
+- Median LSAT: 167

-25th percentile LSAT: 163
+- 25th percentile LSAT: 162

-That said, the doors at Vanderbilt aren’t closed even if your numbers are not quite up to par.
+That said, the doors at Vanderbilt aren’t closed even if your numbers are not entirely up to par.
 Vanderbilt says: “We evaluate each application thoroughly, reflecting our belief that the quality of the educational environment at Vanderbilt Law School benefits from considering a range of information far broader than your GPA and LSAT score.” (source)

 To prove that they mean what they say, Vanderbilt also encourages applicants to partake of the opportunity to conduct an in-person interview with VLS admissions officers.
 You can do this by visiting the school or, if you can’t get to them, you can schedule interviews at a multitude of locations throughout the country.
 More information here.

 If Vanderbilt is your dream school, we are here to help.
 Josh and I are U Chicago Law J.D.s who have both been through the LSAT and law school applications process ourselves.
 We suggest you get started here with our 3 Month LSAT Self-Study Schedule.
 We are glad to answer any questions you have about law school admissions and LSAT prep.
-Ask in the comments or on twitter @onlawschool!
+Ask in the comments or on Twitter @onlawschool!